Aidakazemi/CHDWilson/README.md

 # CHDWilson

 R package for the prediction of chance of developing Coronary Heart Disease (CHD) risk using Total Cholesterol and LDL Cholesterol risk factors over 10 years by Joint National Committee (JNC-V) blood pressure and National Cholesterol Education program (NCEP) categories respectively described in [https://www.ahajournals.org/doi/full/10.1161/01.CIR.97.18.1837](https://www.ahajournals.org/doi/full/10.1161/01.CIR.97.18.1837).
-LDL Cholesterol is the major atherogenic lipoprotein and that measurement of LDL Cholesterol levels in the clinical setting provides an advantage base on clinical trial results.

 ## Installation